Xiphe/WP-Project-Update-API/readme.md

-Project Update Api for Wordpress
+Project Update API for Wordpress
 ================================

 Handles Wordpress plugin and theme update requests by comparing the